Skip to content

 Find the full printable recipe with specific measurements below.

 • Grated lemon zest: This is best fresh.
-Use a grater to lightly shave the outside of the lemon skin.
+Use a microplane grater to lightly shave the outside of the lemon skin.
 It will be a fine lemon zest.
-You will be able to smell the lemon and feel its softness from the lemon.

 • Lemon juice: Fresh is best for lemon juice!
-This will give it that beautiful flavor from the lemon of sweet and zesty.
+This will give the lemon cookie recipe that beautiful flavor from the lemon of sweet and zesty.

 How to Make Glazed Lemon Cookies